 Who We Are

 Our mission is to provide hope, help, support, and education to improve the lives of people who have mood disorders.
-Our vision is to reach as many West Virginians as possible who are living with depression or bipolar disorder, and their friends and loved ones, so that they know there is an organization within the state whose primary focus is supporting them through meetings, literature, and conferences that focus on mood disorders.
+Our vision is to reach as many West Virginians as possible who are living with depression or bipolar disorder, and their friends and loved ones, so that they know there is an organization within the state whose primary focus is supporting them through meetings, and free resources that focus on mood disorders.

 What We Do